peterhinch/micropython-nano-gui/README.md

-A lightweight and minimal MicroPython GUI library for display drivers based on the `framebuf` class.
-Various display technologies are supported, primarily small color OLED's.
+A lightweight and minimal MicroPython GUI library for display drivers based on the `FrameBuffer` class.
+Various display technologies are supported, including small color and monochrome OLED's and color TFT's.
 The GUI is cross-platform.

-These images don't do justice to the OLED displays which are visually impressive with bright colors and extreme contrast.
-For some reason they are quite hard to photograph.
+These images, most from OLED displays, are poor.
+OLEDs are visually impressive displays with bright colors, wide viewing angle and extreme contrast.
+For some reason I find them hard to photograph well.
 ![Image](images/clock.png) The aclock.py demo.

 ![Image](images/fonts.png) Label objects in two fonts.